How to Become a Virtual Assistant in 2023

 Virtual assistant talent marketplaces

-There are a variety of talent pools available for virtual assistants to source clients and for businesses to find the right support.
+Various talent pools are available for virtual assistants to source clients and businesses to find the right support.
 Fiverr and Upwork are among the more popular and well-known pools.

 Other talent pools include: